KhangTGR/helm-demo/README.md

     1 chart(s) linted, 0 chart(s) failed

-Next, add robots.txt at the root location of the repository.
+Next, this is an ***optional*** choice, add robots.txt at the root location of the repository.
 This will avoid bot crawling on the Helm repository.

     echo -e “User-Agent: *\nDisallow: /” > robots.txt